qydchen/Aequita/README.md

 ## Future Directions for the Project

-#### Implement more data and make code more efficient
+#### Implement more data analytics and make code more efficient

 Upon selecting a neighborhood, the code currently iterates through the entire rollingSales data, making this app difficult to scale.
 I intend to add 'bounding' boxes for each neighborhood in order to reduce the number of iterations on each selection.
+Further, I also intend to add more data analytics and relevant further expand on more financial metrics.